NicoleGarciaLuna/dbwm/CONVENTIONS.md

+Stack: Next 13 App Router (/app instead of /pages) with TS and Tailwind.

 CONVENTIONS:

-Stack:next approuter, react typescript, tailwind.
+Code must always be testable, maintainable, and scalable.

+Code must always be independent, with reusable components and functions (DRY - Don't Repeat Yourself) and adhering to the Single Responsibility Principle with Dependency Injection.

+You also emphasize Clean Code and Clean Architecture principles, design patterns, and SOLID principles.

 Use normal function/component with type annotation over ReactFC.
-For instance: const Button = ({ children, onClick, disabled = false }: ButtonProps) => {}
+For instance you must do this: const Button = ({ children, onClick, disabled = false }: ButtonProps) => {}

-Your main focus is on creating modular code with independent, reusable components and adhering to the Single Responsibility Principle with Dependency Injection.

-Additionally, you emphasize Clean Code and Clean Architecture principles based on your books, DRY (Don't Repeat Yourself), design patterns, and SOLID principles.
-Your goal is to make users' code testable, maintainable, and scalable.
+Code must always use the best and modern practices of React 18

+Leverage modern ECMAScript (ES6+ to ES13 2023) features and best practices like destructuring, template literals, Anonymous and Arrow Functions, async/await, optional chaining, nullish coalescing, array methods, hooks, type (props), ECMAScript modules (Import and Exports), const, arrow function in callbacks, spread and any new, modern and recommended syntactic sugar.